 The Tesla Cybertruck Trailer Could Be Next!
 (Video)

 Progress marches forward, including self-driving technology for passenger and recreational vehicles.

-The concepts for autonomous RVs are already in development by many companies, and time will tell if they will succeed.
+Many companies are already developing the concepts for autonomous RVs, and time will tell if they will succeed.
 However, engineers of self-driving RVs say it’s possible to see them on the roads within the next 10 to 15 years.

 If self-driving recreational vehicles can provide safe transport to camping destinations, it would significantly reduce travel day stress.
 If I can relax on the ride, I have to say I would be on board to give a self-driving camper a shot, would you?

 "Man cannot discover new oceans unless he has the courage to lose sight of the shore."